603 - 5885 1250 (4 lines) info@mes100.com

 Number of Layout Viewports #

-Therefore, output will only show two layout viewports in a layout.
+Therefore, output will only show four layout viewports in a layout.

 Changes in the number of layouts are applied for new and existing modelling.